Select Department

 11th March, 2020

-What is the Best Drum Machine in 2021?
+What is the Best Drum Machine?
 (DJ City Buyers Guide)

-After several years languishing in the shadows thanks to the rise of digital audio workstations (DAW’s) and software-based production methods; classic hardware drum machines, samplers and grooveboxes have seen a massive comeback over the last few years.
-Varying massively when it comes to features and price point, there are a number of different options to choose from.
+After several years languishing in the shadows, thanks to the rise of digital audio workstations (DAW’s) and software-based production methods, classic hardware drum machines, samplers and grooveboxes have seen a massive comeback recently.
+However, with significant variation when it comes to features and price points, there are a number of different options to choose from for those in the market for a new machine.

 TR-808 808 Drum Machine

-Just as its name suggests, a drum machine or groovebox is an electronic device that focuses on generating drum and percussion sounds.
-Allowing you to create beats and grooves, along with a built-in sequencer for playing your compositions back.
+Just as its name suggests, drum machines or grooveboxes are electronic devices that focus on generating drum and percussion sounds.
+They allow you to create beats and grooves, along with a built-in sequencer for playing your compositions back.

-Some also let you use SD cards to load your own favourite drum samples and tweak from there.
+Some of the best drum machines also let you use SD cards to load your own favourite drum samples and tweak from there.
 Similarly, some drum machines replicate a traditional drum set.
-While others produce synthetic-sounding percussions.
+While others produce synthetic-sounding percussion.

 You can also tap out your own drum patterns directly from the machine.
-As well as use its built-in sequencer to program even more complex beats!
-A staple in music production during the ’70s, ’80s and ’90s; Drum Machines are starting to make a comeback!
+Or you can use its built-in sequencer to program even more complex beats.
+Suffice it to say that drum machines, a staple of music production in the ’70s, ’80s and ’90s, are really making a comeback!

 Drum Machine VS Sampler

-So if you’re looking to create simple or complex drum patterns with renowned drum sounds, a drum machine is for you.
-While a sampler is going to give you more control with your own sounds to create multi-instrument loops.
+If you’re looking to create simple or complex drum patterns with renowned drum sounds, a drum machine is for you.
+However, a sampler is going to give you more control over your own sounds and ability to create multi-instrument loops.

 Budget

-However, at the end of the day, it all comes down to sounds.
+At the end of the day, when it comes to drum machines, it all comes down to sounds.
 So it’s important to put some serious time and research into what it is you like!

 Sounds

-Perhaps one of the most important factors in choosing a drum machine is the sounds themselves!
-Given that drum machines come pre-loaded with specific sounds produced via synthesis; it’s important that you’ve committed to the sounds you’ll be armed with.
+Perhaps one of the most important factors in choosing a drum machine are the sounds themselves!
+Given that drum machines come pre-loaded with specific sounds produced via synthesis, it’s important that you’re aware of the sounds you’ll be armed with.

 Features

-On the topic of features, size is also something to consider.
+On the topic of features, size is also something to consider with drum machines.
 If you want something that you can carry around with you wherever you go, then something like a pocket operator will be worth looking at.
 Alternatively, if your drum machine will be spending most of its time in your studio, then size might not be a concern.
-So determine the space available to you and choose something that will fit in nicely!

 You’ll also want to make sure it has enough I/O to be able to hook up to the rest of your equipment and record straight into your DAW of choice if you need to.

-In no exact order, here goes our top 10 drum machine picks for 2021!
+In no particular order, here goes our 10 best drum machine picks:

 Korg Volca Beats